Did you know that the size of your pores is closely linked to your skin type?

 Focus on patting down your T-Zone with a translucent powder to help flatten the appearance of pores to achieve a flawless and airbrushed effect.

-For more on reducing appearance of big pores from our favorite hosts, check out the full video:
+For more on reducing appearance of big pores, check out the full video:

 Head over to more information and product recommendations: youtube.com/c/BeautyWithin